 3. Avoid killing your audience with bullet points.

 We spoke before about ‘showing up and throwing up’.
 This relates not only to what we say but also where we say it.

-I don’t know for certain but I bet my bottom dollar you have sat through more than one presentation where the presenter bombarded you with slides that were swamped with words, drowning in data, or groaned with overly complex graphs and tables.
+I don’t know for certain but I bet my bottom dollar you have sat through more than one presentation where the presenter bombarded you with slides that were swamped with words, drowning in data, or inundated with overly complex graphs and tables.

-Did all this information help get the message across.
+Did all this information help get the message across?
 No!
 It actually makes things worse because there are more demands placed on the audience to do the impossible – read and listen at the same time.
 If you want to know more about this try an online search for terms like ‘cognitive load’, ‘working memory,’ ‘dual-channels’ and ‘split-attention effect’.

 So why then do people do it?
-Well, human nature.
+Well, it’s human nature.
 They think that the more detail they show, the more information will be communicated.
 Plus they don’t have the confidence to edit their material, and/or see the benefit in devoting the time required to edit it.
 But most of all, it’s because they haven’t been shown another way.

 Check out the following three pages to find three simple ways to avoid killing your audience with your bullet points:

 3 ways to avoid killing your audience with bullet points.

 1. Wherever you can, support what you want to say with pictures because a picture really does paint a thousand words (and science provides evidence that your audience will find it easier to process your message – their ‘verbal processing channel’ is not overloaded by trying to listen to you and read your text-heavy slide).